Bad Bunny Walk-Up Songs 2026: 12 Best Picks + 11 MLB Players' Choices

 The best Bad Bunny walk-up songs are "DtMF" (DeBÍ TiRAR MáS FOToS), "NUEVAYoL," "BAILE INoLVIDABLE," "EL CLúB," and "PERRO NEGRO" (with Feid).
-Bad Bunny is the most-streamed Latin artist in history and the dominant reggaeton walk-up across MLB.
-Below are 12 Bad Bunny walk-up picks plus what to know about clean version verification for youth play.
+Bad Bunny is the most-streamed Latin artist in history and the dominant reggaeton walk-up across MLB — as of our latest nightly check of official team walk-up lists, at least 11 active major-leaguers walk up to a Bad Bunny track, more than any other Latin artist.
+See every player currently walking up to Bad Bunny, or read on for the 12 best picks plus clean-version verification for youth play.

 Top 12 Bad Bunny walk-up songs